DIFFERENCE BETWEEN NORTH AND SOUTH INDIA

 Here, most of the trip consisted of visiting temples and admiring ancient structures.
 When driving between locations, the journey was spent constantly observing the small villages, farmland and towns.

-The structures themselves are different in appearance too – they look much more grand and detailed (but of course, that’s only from what I experienced).
+The structures themselves are also different in appearance in comparison to the South – they look much more grand and detailed (but of course, that’s only from what I experienced).

 As for Kerala, once again, things are very different.